chrrrisw/kmel_db/kmel_db_format.md

     5.xxd:0000040:    c000 0000 0002 0000 4803 0000 8203 0000  ........H.......
     6.xxd:0000040:    c000 0000 4002 0000 bc03 0000 f803 0000  ....@...........
     many.xxd:0000040: c000 0000 c089 0100 5ccf 0200 a3d6 0200  ........\.......
-                      ^40 Start of title index
+                      ^40 Start of main index
                                 ^44 Start of title table
                                           ^48 Start of short directory table
                                                     ^4c Start of short file table

-The int at offset 0x50 is the offset to the long directory table.
-The int at offset 0x54 is the offset to the long file table.
+The int at offset 0x50 is the offset to the long directory table.<br>
+The int at offset 0x54 is the offset to the long file table.<br>
+The int at offset 0x58 is the offset to an unknown table.<br>
 The int at offset 0x5c is the offset to the genre (TCON) index.

-The long directory and long file tables hold the VFAT directory and file names.
+_The long directory and long file tables hold the VFAT directory and file names._

     1.xxd:0000050:    9501 0000 bd01 0000 f501 0000 f701 0000  ................
     2.xxd:0000050:    3e02 0000 6602 0000 d602 0000 da02 0000  >...f...........